 Suffolk University polling has a record of accurately predicting Massachusetts statewide elections since 2010.
 In the 2014 Massachusetts midterm election, the final Suffolk University poll predicted that Baker would defeat Democrat Martha Coakley by 3 points.
 Baker won by 2 points.
 The final Suffolk poll in the 2010 midterm race for governor predicted that Democrat Deval Patrick would defeat Baker by 7 points.
 Patrick won by 6 points.

 The statewide Suffolk University survey was conducted through live interviews of cell phone and land line users.
 All respondents indicated that they had already voted or were likely to vote in the November midterm election in Massachusetts.
 The survey of 500 voters was conducted October 24 – October 27.
 The margin of error is +/-4.4 percent at a 95 percent level of confidence.
 Results are posted on the Suffolk University Political Research Center website.
-For more information, contact David Paleologos at 781-290-9310, email@example.com.
+For more information, contact David Paleologos by email, or at 781-290-9310.